Updated June 2016: .

 of individual agencies.

-TracPlus Global Ltd (www.tracplus.com) is
+agreement with TracPlus Global Ltd (www.tracplus.com) to provide the integration

-Service Level Agreement (SLA) with TracPlus.
+services.
+NAFC has entered into a Service Level Agreement (SLA) with TracPlus.
 The SLA ensures a guaranteed standard of service

 and also sets pricing.

 of the system include:

-All aircraft engaged in fire operations will
+All aircraft engaged in fire operations are required

-aircraft operators (eg fuel tenders) to participate.
+provided by aircraft operators (eg fuel trucks) to

 Aircraft operators will continue to